morrownr/8821cu-20210916/README.md

 - Mandatory: `gcc` `make` `bc` `kernel-headers` `build-essential` `git`
 - Highly recommended: `dkms` `rfkill` `iw` `ip`
-- Mandatory if Secure Boot is active: `openssl` `mokutil`
+- Mandatory if Secure Boot is active: `openssl` `sign-file` `mokutil`

 Note: The below options should take care of the mandatory and highly recommended requirements.
-If Secure Boot is active on your system, please also install the mandatory packages for Secure Boot.
+If Secure Boot is active on your system, please also install the mandatory packages for Secure Boot as shown above.

 - Option for Armbian (arm64)